testify-project/semantic-testing.github.io/_posts/2000-01-06-integration-test.md

 **Mission**

-A service provided by a module that talks to an external resource behaves exactly as you expect in isolation.
+A service that talks to an external resource behaves exactly as you expect in isolation.

 **Objectives**